kyleellefsen/detect_puffs/docs/detect_puffs_parameters.md

 clusters are within the ROI, and press down the 'g' key.

 ### maxPuffLen (int)
-maximum possible duration of puff length in frames.
-If puffs last longer, use a bigger value.
-This affects 'chunking' when determining distances between pixels.
-It's better to overestimate, although increasing too much will slow down analysis.
+This parameter isn't used anymore.
+Always set to 0.

 ### maxPuffDiameter (int)
-This affects 'chunking' when determining distances between pixels.
-This value divided by two is also used as the radius for calculating densities
+This value is used as the radius for calculating densities.
+Set it equal to the width in pixels of the largest event in your movie.

 ### blur_thresh (float)
 Get rid of all the pixels you are sure don't belong to puffs.
 All pixels in the blurred_window movie below this threshold won't be considered to be part of an event.

 ### time_factor (float)
 When looking for the nearest point of higher density, time and space don't need to be weighted equally.
-This is how much time will be
-'shrunk' in order to calculate distances relative to pixels.
+In other words, if there are 5 frames between two events that occurred at the same location and 5 pixels between two events that occured in the same frame, the 'distance' is not necessarily the same in both these examples.
+The time_factor is how many frames will be counted as the same 'distance' as 1 pixel.
+In other words, this is how much time will be 'shrunk' in order to calculate distances relative to pixels.
 Practically, the larger this number, the more points separated in time will tend to be clustered together.
 Use a higher time factor if you are sampling at high frame rates.
+If a single puff is getting broken up into multiple puffs over time, increase the time_factor.

 ### load_flika_file (bool)
 If this is set to True and there is a flika file with the same name and in the same location as the data_window file, all the processing